Gajam-Anurag/cmpe255-spring22-project/README.md

 ### 2. Algorithms Chosen:

 #### 2.1 Popularity Based Recommendation
+It is a type of recommendation system which works on the principle of popularity and or anything which is in trend.
+These systems check about the product or movie which are in trend or are most popular among the users and directly recommend those.
+Here we performed 3 different types:
+##### a.
+Popularity based on Ratings
+##### b.
+Popularity based on Author
+##### c.
+Popularity based on Publisher

 #### 2.2 Collaborative Based Recommendation
 #### 2.3 Content Based Recommendation
 #### 2.4 Hybrid Based Recommendation